Jaymon/Message/README.md

 Take a look at the `MessageOrm` class to see how to use the other consume methods like `consumeForCount()` or `consumeForTime()`.

-# Adding Your Interface
+The `$msg` array has no set structure, so you can pass pretty much add anything you want to it.

+## Adding Interfaces

-The included interfaces happen to be the interfaces we use at [Plancast](http://plancast.com), but you can add your own interface just by extending `MessageInterface` and implementing the required abstract methods.
+The included interfaces happen to be the interfaces we used at [Plancast](http://plancast.com), but you can add your own interface just by extending `MessageInterface` and implementing the required abstract methods.
 So, for instance, if you wanted to use [RabbitMQ](http://www.rabbitmq.com/) to pass messages you would just need to extend `MessageInterface` and implement the required methods to interact with RabbitMQ.

-# Dependencies
+## Dependencies

 PHP >= 5.0